vk2diy/adxi/README.md

  * __full computer control__ (remove buttons/blinkenlights interface)
  * __broader power supply acceptance__ (~12-36V nominal)
  * __improved filtering__
+ * __operates from a single USB-C cable__ for programming and power (DC-IN option), instead of batteries/charge controller, audio in, audio out, sound card.
  * __supports more amateur bands__: 70cm/2m/10m/15m/17m/20m/30m/40m/60m/80m/160m/630m/2200m - only missing 23cm
  * __use of modern surface mount components__ for repeatability
  * __improved documentation__ hoping to facilitate learning
  * __using platformio__ to manage the firmware build and dependencies in a modern way

+## Update (2024-08-22)

+ * __New power supply mostly implemented__ with dual inputs, either USB-C PD or ~12-36V DC IN
+   * Precise nature of fallback for USB-C power chain yet to be determined re.
+1.5A negotiation failure
+ * __Plan is now to onboard both the digital audio interface and a USB hub__ in order to facilitate the use of a __single USB-C cable to the host__ replacing six elements:
+   * Batteries and a charge controller for mobile operation
+   * DC-IN for fixed operation
+   * Audio in
+   * Audio out
+   * Either an onboard module or external sound card for audio interfacing
+   * Programming cable
+ * It will be necessary to draw the schematics for these.

 ## Update (2024-08-21)